Custom Build vs. Existing Home Buying

 There are also aesthetic benefits.
 Even well-kept homes can look lived-in with matted down carpeting, scuffs along the walls, wear patterns in the tile.
 And the older a home gets, the more out of style it becomes.
 A custom build uses brand new elements in the latest styles.

 A new home will also likely be free of toxins.
 A very old home might be contaminated with lead paint, but a new home has never seen a lick of the stuff.
 There has also been no time for mold to build up in a new construction, and lots of modern building techniques minimize the danger of new mold developing.

 Drawbacks of a Custom Build

 Custom builds are not without their downsides.
 First off, they're quite expensive.
-An existing home might not have the latest styles, but your dollar will go much further.
+When thinking about the average cost of building a house, an existing home might not have the latest styles, but your dollar will go much further.
 That is the point of buying something used, after all.

 Custom build jobs also tend to take over the owner’s life for a period of time.
 There are a lot of choices to be made.
 And even when you think you've hammered everything out, there's always surprises.
 What do you do when a supplier discontinues that granite counter-top you adored, especially when the floor tile and the paint job were designed to match it?

 A custom build also takes time.
 It will be several months before you can move into your new home, and your exact move-in date can't always be predicted.
 Buyers sometimes sell their old home only to discover their new home won’t be ready as planned.
 The custom build is a process, and one which requires significant patience.